The Great Orangutan and Pygmy Elephant Project

 Accommodation

-Most of your time on the project will be spent in Sukau, where you will stay in a small local village B&B situated close to the riverbank, with a common area overlooking the river itself.
-Rooms here will be on a same-sex, twin-share basis and each room has an en-suite bathroom with warm showers and western toilets.
+Most of your time on the project will be spent in Sukau, where you will stay in a small local B&B close to the riverbank, with a common area overlooking the river itself.
+Rooms here will be on a same-sex, twin-share basis, and each room will have an en-suite bathroom with warm showers and western toilets.
 If, however, you are joining as a couple, you will be accommodated together.
-While the accommodation is basic, it is comfortable, coming complete with bed linen and bath towels.
-What’s more, you’ll be situated right in the middle of Sukau village, offering you ample opportunity to get to know your hosts and learn all about their way of life!
+While the accommodation is basic, it is comfortable, complete with bed linen and bath towels.
+What’s more, you’ll be situated right in the middle of Sukau village, offering ample opportunity to get to know your hosts and learn all about their way of life!

-Your first and final night’s accommodation will be close to Sandakan to make for easy airport transfers.
+For easy airport transfers, your first and final night’s accommodation will be close to Sandakan.
 Rooms will be provided on either a twin-share or dormitory-style basis, again with warm showers and western toilets.
 It is possible to book a single room for the duration of your time on the project, with the exception of your first night in Sandakan.
-This can be done for an additional $282, but is subject to availability.
+This can be done for an additional $375, but is subject to availability.

 Meals & Beverages